-1. Introduction
+1. INTRODUCTION

-The University of Louisiana at Monroe continually strives to provide a learning, teaching, and research environment free from recognized hazards.
+ULM continually strives to provide a learning, teaching, and research environment free from recognized hazards.
 Pursuant to Occupational Safety and Health Administration Regulations (29 CFR 1910.1450) the University establishes this Chemical Hygiene Plan (CHP) to protect employees and students from the potential health hazards associated with the handling, use, and storage of hazardous chemicals.

-2. Scope
+2. SCOPE

-The Chemical Hygiene Plan applies to all facilities at the University of Louisiana at Monroe.
+The Chemical Hygiene Plan applies to all facilities at ULM.
 The safe storage, use, and disposal of chemicals require policies for the protection of students, employees, and the environment.
 Chemicals, which include reagent grade materials through trade name products and wastes, are the focus of increased regulatory actions by federal, state, and local governments.
 The purpose of this Chemical Hygiene Plan is to provide the chemical user with basic safety information regarding the use of chemicals.
 This Chemical Hygiene Plans forms the foundation of the safe use of.
-The Chemical Hygiene Plan is an adjunct to the University of Louisiana at Monroe Hazard Communication Program.
+The Chemical Hygiene Plan is an adjunct to ULM Monroe Hazard Communication Program.